 Comment 9: P. 10 line 31: What was the medium effect of interest in the mixed-lists design power analysis?
 The between variable?
 The within variable?
 The interaction?

 Response: The medium effect size reported was to detect an interaction between Pair Type and Study Group.
-We have updated the paragraph on page xx describing the power analysis to more accurately reflect this.
+We have updated the paragraph on pg.
+10 describing the power analysis to more accurately reflect this.

 Comment 10: P. 13: Was study time self-paced or experimenter paced?
 Relatedly, based on my read of the manuscript, the goal-changed hypothesis suggests that participants would need to be aware of the different types of items and “prioritiz[e] easy pairs at the expense of more difficult ones” (p.
 16, line 31.)
 If this is the case, would studying need to be self-paced for reactivity to emerge?